Seahawks bring back veteran guard Mike Iupati

 Seattle also lists Joey Hunt as a center — he has been tendered as a restricted free agent — and Ethan Pocic and Kyle Fuller as guard/centers.

-Finney had been considered as a possible candidate to take over for Iupati at left guard if Iupati did not return.
+So, the team has plenty of potential candidates at center, and that much more depth at the interior line positions with Iupati now back in the fold.

-Others who will compete there include Pocic, who started the first game of last season at left guad when Iupati was still recovering from a foot injury, as well as Jamarco Jones, who filled in for Iupati for the playoff games, and Phil Haynes, who then took over in the divisional playoff loss at Green Bay when Jones was injured.
+Iupati will likely again be atop the depth chart at left guard heading into camp.
+But others who will compete there include Pocic, who started the first game of last season at left guad when Iupati was still recovering from a foot injury, as well as Jamarco Jones, who filled in for Iupati for the playoff games, and Phil Haynes, who then took over in the divisional playoff loss at Green Bay when Jones was injured.

 Warmack also figures to be given a shot at one or both guard spots — 48 of his 51 career NFL starts are listed as having come at right guard, according to Pro Football Reference.
 Seattle also last week re-signed Jordan Simmons, who can play guard or tackle.

-D.J.
-Fluker returns as the presumptive starter at right guard.
 But Fluker also has just one year left on his contract and he the Seahawks could save $3.687 million against the cap if he is released either before or after June 1.

-Re-signing Iupati appears to give Seattle that much more competition and potential options on how to structure its roster salary-wise.
+Lots of bodies, and lots more intrigue, with Seattle’s offensive line, with Iupati’s return Tuesday only adding to it all.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.